tom-seddon/beeb_test_os/README.md

 # Use

+You'll need a functioning keyboard and system VIA and the system ideally needs to be able to produce a display of some kind.

 If you are directed to "tap" a key, that means the action will not occur until the key is released.